Rumor Control

 Rumor: There are posts on social media displaying incorrect election information.

 FACT: Always follow the Maryland State Board of Elections on Facebook at @MarylandStateBoardofElections or on X and Instagram at @md_sbe.
 We will always post accurate election-related information on social media.
-Contact us at info.sbe@maryland.gov to report incorrect election-related information on social media, such as:
+Contact us at info.sbe@maryland.gov to report any incorrect election-related information on social media.

 Electronic Devices / Taking Pictures, and Videos